maidsafe-archive/secure_serialisation/README.md

 ## Overview

 To be used only with transient nacl key pairs Public Key authenticated encryption (box).
-Creates and supplies nonce in message
+Creates and supplies nonce in message.

 ## Todo Items